jro31/jethro-codes/_articles/my-story.md

 This was a stop for the bus mid-route, so when I got on, I was the only person at this stop, and the bus was already full.

-It felt a bit like that scene from Forest Gump, where I walked down the aisle of the bus, with everyone staring at me, but instead of saying _"seat's taken,_, there was only one free seat on the bus.
+It felt a bit like that scene from Forest Gump, where I walked down the aisle of the bus with everyone staring at me, but instead of saying _"seat's taken"_ there was only one free seat on the bus.

 In the back row.
 In the middle.
 With no seats in front of it, so in full view of everyone.